-Frederick Chopin (1810 – 1849) Polish born Classical composer
+Frederick Chopin (1810 – 1849) Polish-born Classical composer

 Chopin was a Polish composer who wrote numerous classical pieces for the piano.
-He was a leading figure of the Romantic music period, fusing the classical styles of J.S.
+He was a leading figure in the Romantic music period, fusing the classical styles of J.S.
 Bach and Mozart, with elements of his native Polish folk music.

 Aged 20, Chopin became an emigre from Poland, after the failed November uprising of 1830.
 Chopin settled in Paris where he continued to work as a piano teacher and composer.
 He is widely regarded as one of the greatest piano composers, leaving a legacy of solo piano pieces and two piano concertos.